austinbnetworking/laravel-cheat-book/database/models.md

 ***

 Laravel uses Eloquent, an object-relational mapper (ORM) that assists in interactions with the database.
 In Eloquent, each database table has a corresponding Model.
-The Model object is used to retrieve records, insert records, update records, delete records, etc.
+The Model object is used to retrieve records, insert records, update records, delete records, etc. Eloquent is considered a powerful query builder, at a glance.

 Documentation: [https://laravel.com/docs/10.x/eloquent](https://laravel.com/docs/10.x/eloquent)